balmli/com.lametric.time/README.md

-# Lametric Time
+# Control your LaMetric Time

-App for Athom Homey to control your Lametric Time.

-#### Actions
+With this app you can:

+- Send notifications, with icon and sound
-- Show widget
+- Activate a specific widget
+- Control the Alarm clock, Radio, Timer, Stopwatch and Weather apps
-- Set brightness (auto, 0-100%)
+- Set the volume
-- Show next / previous widget
-- Notification (text)
-- Notification (text and icon)
-- Notification (text and sound)
-- Notification (text, icon and sound)
-- Clear the notification queue
+- Set the brightness of the display

 ## Release Notes: